-Potassium Carbonate: Chemical to lower the amount of total acid in wine during.
+Potassium carbonate: Chemical to lower the amount of total acid in wine.
 Used during winemaking.

 Precipitation: The sudden formation of solids within a solution, as happens in the fining of wines.
 The solids normally settle to the bottom as a sludge within a few hours or days and can be easily removed by filtration, centrifuging or by simply racking.

 Press juice: The juice obtained not by draining but by pressing fresh pomace.
-Is is usually far more tannic (often bitter) than drained or lightly pressed (free run) juice.
+It is usually far more tannic (often bitter) than drained or lightly pressed (free run) juice.

 Press wine: Wine obtained by pressing newly fermented red wine from spent pomace.
 It is invariably more tannic than free run wine.

 Press: The act of squeezing the last remaining drops of juice or wine from pomace.
 Also, the machinery used to do such a thing.